NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

 The application uses the tracer to generate spans.
 The tracing pipeline consists of one (or more) [`SpanProcessor`](https://opentelemetry.io/docs/specs/otel/trace/sdk/#span-processor) and  [`SpanExporters`](https://opentelemetry.io/docs/specs/otel/trace/sdk/#span-exporter), which define how spans are processed and forwarded.

+This lab exercise demonstrates how to add tracing instrumentation to a Python application.
+The purpose of the exercises is to learn about the anatomy of spans and OpenTelemetry's tracing signal.
+It does not provide a realistic deployment scenario.
+In previous exercises, we exported spans to a tracing backend and analyzed traces via [Jaeger](https://github.com/jaegertracing/jaeger).
+In this lab, we output spans to the local console to keep things simple.

 #### Learning Objectives
 By the end of this lab, you will be able to:
 - use the OpenTelemetry API and configure the SDK to generate spans